 Quirky shops and boutiques reign supreme in the Historic East Village, where you’ll find vintage clothes, niche shopping (like the subversively awesome Raygun), and a whole lot more.
 West of campus lies the shopper’s paradise of West Des Moines.
 There you’ll find Jordan Creek Mall with its collection of retail giants, restaurants, and all the clothes, shoes, gifts, and accessories you could ever need.
+On the other side of the city, the Outlets of Des Moines in Altoona are where you’ll find the best deals at your favorite stores.
 Other neighborhood retail meccas include the Shops at Roosevelt, Valley Junction, as well as Valley West and Merle Hay malls.

 Beginning their first year at Drake, students have access to an incredible array of opportunities to explore different professional fields and find the right fit.
 Meredith Corporation and all its media outlets hire student interns to write and design for some of the biggest magazines in the nation such as Better Homes and Gardens.
 On the financial side of the spectrum, corporations like Wells Fargo and Principal Financial Group hire Drake student interns to work in the ever-growing finance, insurance, and actuarial science industries.
 Education majors have access to Des Moines’ strong network of schools, while health care students are surrounded by numerous hospitals and pharmacies that partner with Drake for internships.
 The cluster of bioscience companies in the area also provides opportunities for hands-on research.
 Meanwhile, in the fine arts, Drake students have access onstage and behind the scenes work at venues such as the Des Moines Playhouse and the Des Moines Symphony.
 And with Iowa’s capitol right at the University’s doorstep, Drake students have front-row access to the political process, especially as big election cycles roll around.
 Students in fields such as politics, pre-law, and communications can work with a campaign or a network news crew during caucuses and debates, or intern in the capitol building with local representatives, senators, and Supreme Court members.